PRINCIPLE INVESTIGATOR (PI)

 Dr. Hoellerer is an anthropologist, with extensive research experience in migration and refugee studies.
 Her ethnography on refugee resettlement in the UK laid bare the practice-policy gap in the UK’s migration service provision.
-As a native German speaker, she will be responsible for research conducted in Germany.
+As a native German speaker, she is responsible for research conducted in Germany and Austria.

 POSTDOCTORAL RESEARCH ASSOCIATE (UK)